Chunglebimper/Physics-Informed-Deep-Learning-For-Damage-Assessment/src/orderOfOperations.md

         4. Apply manual scaling to class_weight_dict to focus on rare damage classes
         5. Print weights and send them to tensor
     ### train.py
-   9. Initialze object for loss function with weights for each class and initilize optimizer
+   9. Initialize object for loss function with weights for each class and initialize optimizer
    10. Additional initializing for best epochs, graphing, and general history
    11. Begin epoch loop for epoch in epochs
        12. start epoch timer